7devv/custom-filter-plugin/README.md

     directory or install the plugin through the WordPress plugin installer.
  2. Activate the plugin through the 'Plugins' menu in WordPress.
+ 3. Install the official Font Awesome plugin for the checkmark icon to work or remove from PHP file.

 ## Usage